unum-cloud/NetworkXum/BenchDocs/MacbookPro/README.md

 | ElasticSearch | 2,5 GB  |     2,9 GB      |     33,5 GB      |
 | UnumDB.Text   |    1    |        1        |        1         |

+MongoDB is one of the best products on the DB market, but I suspect they have a bug in their text indexing capabilities.
+Some of the batch insertions were hanging for ~10 mins and only 15% of the largest dataset were imported after ~7 hours!

 ## Read Queries